zio/zio/docs/resources/ecosystem/officials/zio-telemetry.md

 )
 ```

 Let's create a `ZDeps` for `OpenTracing` which provides us Jaeger tracer.
-Each microservice uses this layer to send its tracing data to the _Jaeger Backend_:
+Each microservice uses this dependency to send its tracing data to the _Jaeger Backend_:

 ```scala
 import io.jaegertracing.Configuration